-After the outbreak of WWII, Lieutenant de Vaugrigneuse returned to France and was assigned to the 11e REI, in November 1939.
-With this unit he participated in numerous battles against Germans and was wounded twice.
-In early May 1940, still during the campaign, he was promoted to captain.
+After the outbreak of WWII, now Lieutenant de Vaugrigneuse returned to France and was assigned to the 11e REI in November 1939.
+In early May 1940, he was promoted to captain.
+From May to June, he participated with the regiment in numerous fights against Germans during the Battle of France; he was wounded twice.

 Following the Armistice of June 1940, Captain Brochet de Vaugrigneuse rejoined the DCRE in Algeria.
-In August of the next year, he left for Senegal in French West Africa, with the 2nd Battalion, 4e DBLE (successor to the 4e REI).
-The unit returned to North Africa in early 1943 to take part in the Tunisia Campaign, alongside the Allies.
-Once the campaign was over, the officer was assigned to the Foreign Legion Regiment Combat Team (RMLE, future 3e REI) where he took command of the 5th Company.
-With the RMLE, he participated in fierce battles in France and Southern Germany, until May 1945.
-In June of the same year, he was promoted to major.
+In August 1941, he left for Senegal in French West Africa, as a member of the 2nd Battalion, 4e DBLE (demi-brigade; successor to the 4e REI).
+He commanded the 5th Company.
+The 4e DBLE returned to North Africa in early 1943 to take part in the Tunisia Campaign alongside the Allies.
+Upon the end of the campaign and the defeat of the Axis in Africa, his unit helped to form the Foreign Legion Operational Regiment (RMLE, future 3e REI), where he kept command of the 5th Company.
+With the RMLE, he participated in fierce battles in France and Southern Germany until May 1945.
+In June of that year, he was promoted to major.

-Once WWII was over, Major Brochet de Vaugrigneuse was assigned to the HQ staff of the 7th military region in France, then to the 41st Infantry Regiment.
-Because of health issues associated with his war injuries, he was prohibited to take part in the First Indochina War (1946-1954).
-In 1953, he was promoted to lieutenant colonel and assigned to the HQ staff of the French forces stationed in Germany.
-The next year, he was named an honorary corporal of the Foreign Legion, because of his great help dedicated to the Legion recruitment in Germany.
-In early May 1956, he returned to the Foreign Legion to become the second-in-command of the 3e REI, then stationed in Algeria.
+When the war ended, Major Brochet de Vaugrigneuse was assigned to the HQ staff of the 7th Military Region in France, then to the 41st Infantry Regiment.
+Because of health issues associated with war injuries, he was not allowed to take part in the First Indochina War (1946-1954).
+In 1953, he was promoted to lieutenant colonel and transferred to the HQ staff of the French forces stationed in Germany.
+The next year, due to his great support of Legion recruitment in Germany, Brochet de Vaugrigneuse was named an honorary corporal of his beloved Foreign Legion.
+Finally, in early May 1956, he rejoined it and became second-in-command of the 3e REI, stationed in Algeria.
+At the time, a large campaign against the insurgency was taking place in the country: the Algerian War.

 On April 15, 1957, a fierce battle with rebels occurred north of El Milia, a town in the mountainous Petite Kabylie region of northeastern Algeria, and a new HQ of the regiment.
-When on patrol, two platoons from the 2nd Company, 3e REI were heavily attacked near a small native village of M’Chatt.
-In the densely forested terrain, no more then 40 legionnaires led by a lieutenant faced over 200 fellagas.
+While on patrol, two platoons of the 2nd Company 3e REI were heavily attacked near the small village of M’Chatt.
+In the densely forested terrain, no more than 40 legionnaires led by a lieutenant faced over 200 fellagas (local rebels).

-To navigate his isolated men and help them to locate enemy in the difficult, uncluttered terrain, then the temporary commanding officer of the regiment – Lt.
-Colonel Brochet de Vaugrigneuse – immediatelly arrived from El Milia by helicopter to the site of the battle.
+At that time, Lt.
+Colonel Brochet de Vaugrigneuse was the regiment’s temporary commanding officer.
+To help his isolated men locate the enemy position in the difficult terrain, he immediately traveled via helicopter from El Milia to the site of the battle.
 To better recognize figures on the ground, he asked the pilot to descend.
 Suddenly, a burst of gunfire hit the air.
-The colonel had the strength to murmur: “I am hit,” and collapsed on his seat.
-The wound was mortal and he died shortly after.
-That day, another 11 legionnaires were also killed during the fierce, six-hour battle.
+The colonel had the strength to murmur, “I am hit,” and collapsed on his seat.
+The wound was mortal, and he died shortly afterward.
+That day, another 11 legionnaires were killed during the fierce six-hour battle.

-Along with Lieutenant Colonel Pierre Jeanpierre from the 1er REP (killed in Algeria in May 1958), they remain the highest-ranking officers of the Foreign Legion killed in action after the end of the Indochina War (1954).
-Coincidentally, they both died while navigating their men in a helicopter.
+For the record, he and Lieutenant Colonel Pierre Jeanpierre from the 1er REP (who was killed in Algeria one year and one month later, in late May 1958) remain the highest-ranking Foreign Legion officers killed in action after the end of the Indochina War (1954).
+Coincidentally, they both died while navigating their men in helicopters.

 —